-Michael Radencich traces the evolution of the classic salmon fly, through years of literature and lithography.
+Michael Radencich traces the evolution of the classic salmon fly, with more than 200 years of lithography and literature to pore over

 THE CLASSIC SALMON FLY